wp-plugins/zenfoliopress/readme.txt

 Will add soon...

 == Changelog ==
+= 0.1.3 =
+Photo, as well as photoset, lightbox now uses the default image size.
+Changed the "rel" attribute so the ZenfolioPress used of Slimbox does not conflict with the Slimbox plugin.

 = 0.1.2 =
 Fixed a bug that affected how titles and captions are set for photosets.